-The Green Ant Adventure Playground would be built entirely in the area under the fig tree, making full use of the shade this magnificent tree provides.
+The Adventure Playground would be built entirely in the area under the fig tree, making full use of the shade this magnificent tree provides.
 This makes the most of the existing space and blends in with the iconic park.

 It would feature an enchanted forest where children will discover larger than life creatures such as dragon flies, butterflies and cicadas; hidden tunnels and a lookout atop the larger than life green ant’s nest five-metres in the air.